The Legend of Hallowaiian

-The Legend of Hallowaiian (also known as Hallowaiian: Adventure Hawaii, and Halloween Island) is a 2018 Canadian computer-animated adventure comedy film directed by Sean O'Reilly.
+The Legend of Hallowaiian (also known as Hallowaiian: Adventure Hawaii, and Halloween Island) is a 2018 Canadian animated adventure comedy film directed by Sean O'Reilly.
 It was released on DirecTV on September 20, 2018, followed by limited theatrical release in October.

 The film was produced by King's Hawaiian's newly formed production company Fresh Baked Films, SC Films International and Arcana Studio.

 Plot

 Terror arises on the Big Island of Hawaii.
 Three young friends try to restore peace to their home, after accidentally releasing a mythical monster on Halloween.
 They must use their wits and courage, and will learn the importance of family, friends and culture.